Tongue Tie FAQ

 Tongue Tie Baby London is a trading name of Supporting Motherhood Ltd Registered Companies House: 16712033 182-184 High Street North, London, E6 2JA

-Transparent Pricing: Our fees cover the full specialist assessment, clinical procedure (if required), feeding support, and aftercare.
-We believe in honest pricing with no hidden travel, parking, or Congestion Charges, ever.
+Our fees cover the full specialist clinical assessment, hands-on lactation support, and your targeted pathway care plan.
+We believe in absolute transparency with no hidden travel fees, parking, or Congestion Charges, ever.